QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-safe-access.md

    L : aliased Cell;
    V : A := L'Access; --  compilation error
 ```

+Dereferencing the value of a smart pointer is done through an extension of the
+borrow semantics, which prevents in particular aliased borrowing.
+This is
+described in more details in a later section in this RFC.

 Aliasing values, modification of the pointed value as well as accessing the
 stack can be done through additional capabilities described in this proposal.